elizabethlarkinnelson/OAPTH/README.md

 #### Architecture Pattern

 An architecture pattern enables you to define a guide for how a piece of software should function, such that it can be scalable, maintainable, and testable.
 Common patterns for Android applications include [MVC](https://medium.com/upday-devs/android-architecture-patterns-part-1-model-view-controller-3baecef5f2b6) (Model View Controller), [MVP](https://android.jlelse.eu/architectural-guidelines-to-follow-for-mvp-pattern-in-android-2374848a0157) (Model View Presenter) and [MVVM](https://medium.com/@husayn.hakeem/android-by-example-mvvm-data-binding-introduction-part-1-6a7a5f388bf7) (Model View ViewModel).
-It is strongly encouraged that you leverage one of these patterns within your Android app.
+Note that it is required that you leverage one of these patterns within your Android app.

 #### Core Android Components